 I’ll walk to the Opera house, she thought as she reached for her coat.
 As she did so she felt the pearls at her neck give way.

 “Frig,” she said as she tried, in vanity, to catch the pearls in her hand.
 They bounced against the architraves and the pendant fell to the ground.
 She felt a pearl half way down the back of her dress.
 She wriggled to dislodge it, and it became the caboose of the train of pearls resting at the base of the wall.
 She scooped as many as she could into a bowl that sat on the sideboard.
-Seeing the time on her watch, she hurried out the door.
+Seeing the time on her watch, she hurried out the door, a tear in her eye.

 Liam seated himself in the concert hall at the Opera house twenty minutes before the concert of Bruch and Mahler’s music was to begin.
 He was the first person to arrive, and when most of the attendees arrived about eight minutes before the curtain, he noticed Marie-Claire finding her seat from where he was seated: two seats behind her, and to the left.